filippo91/lfs_facebook_buildout/README.md

 $ bin/python bootstrap.py
 ```

-* facebook settings
+facebook settings:

-  * You have to modify lfs_project/settings.py, where to put right data for these variables:
+  You have to modify lfs_project/settings.py, where to put right data for these variables:

     ```